Table of Contents

 Planning: choosing the right keywords

-Finding the right keywords to target is the biggest challenge for creating successful search ads.
+Finding the right keywords to target is the biggest challenge for creating successful ppc for dentists.
 Being too broad or off-topic in your keyword selection will bring in people you aren’t really targeting.
 Any mismatch between your keywords and your advertising message will waste clicks on people who will just be disappointed that your ad didn’t give them what they were really looking for.

 Competition for more popular keyword searches can drive up your budget in a hurry.
 Don’t feel that you need to go for the keywords with the highest search volume.
 Investing your money in more specific, “long-tail” keywords can actually yield better results and provide you with better qualified leads and increase your return on investment (ROI).